rgwch/webelexis/client/src/fhir/whatisit.md

 *   toFhirObject(elexisObject: ElexisType): FHIR_Resource - Take an ElexisType and return a corresponding FHIR_Resource

-*  toQueryResult(bundle: FhirBundle): IQueryResult - Take a FHIR Result bundle and create an IQueryReesult from its entries
+*  toQueryResult(bundle: FhirBundle): IQueryResult - Take a FHIR Result bundle and create an IQueryResult from its entries

 *  transformQuery(query: any): any - Take a Webelexis Query and convert it to a FHIR conformant query (which is mostly simple a translation of field names)